Cxevo/DBD-KYF-rng/README.md

+REQUIRES python or python3 to be installed an IDE to run the code (VSCode) (Visual Studios)

 this is a very ugly program that lets you randomly choose a player too play killer for your kyf lobbies. it also has a button to randomly select the killer you will play as